Turing-04/road_classifier_satellite/README.md

-weights checkpoints are stored in the files folder results are stored in the results/test folder data is stored in the training/images and training/groundtruth folders test images are stored in the test folder with no subfolders
+weights checkpoints are stored in the files folder results are stored in the results/test folder validation data is stored in the training/images/default and training/groundtruth/default folders training data is stored in the training/images/expanded and training/groundtruth/expanded folders

+test images are stored in the test folder with no subfolders